 The last post, where I talk about whether or not walking more than kung fu (caminar mas que kung fu) is a potentially offensive expression, brought up issues of language and sensitivity.
 I am particularly attuned to language, and I like to think that I watch carefully how people treat each other, and try not to be a jerk in general terms, though I have been known to occasionally snap at people and later apologize.
 I’m not proud of that, it’s something I’m working on, etc.

 But getting back to the issue of language and sensitivity, consider this video from Canal 13 news, where they interview the creator of Askme, a little mobile kiosk where you can get maps, and a service that has some self-guided walking tours and some paid (downloadable) audio tours.
-Here’s what I said about Ask Me on NileGuide, if you’re into that.

 And here’s the video in question, which we will be discussing.
 Please pay careful attention to the following:

 What we have here is one journalist in the studio, and one in the field, making fun of how gringos talk.
 “Dohwnde estta lah Peeohhaira?” is supposed to stand in for Dónde está La Piojera?. (and there’s actually one funny portion here, where the news guy is driving his segway, and says, “look, no hands” and someone in the studio says, look out, or your next line could be “look, no teeth”).